miohtama/objectpool.js/README.md

 ## Creating pool

-Allocated objects do not need to have any special properties or features.
+Pooled objects do not need to have any special properties or features.

 Pool is created by giving it two fuction parameters *allocator()* and *resetor(index, object)*.
 *allocator()* will create new objects.
-You can simply give a JavaScript constructor which does not take parameters, or a function which calls constructor with default parameters. *resetor()* is called every time pool object is reused and it is responsible to reset the object state.
+You can give a JavaScript function which does `return new MyObject()`, or a function which calls constructor with default parameters. *resetor()* is called every time pool object is (re)used and it is responsible to reset the object state. *resetor()* can also do internal bookkeeping to keep track which object belongs to which pool index.

 Example: